ai-how/Nitin-Panwar.github.io/_posts/2014-3-3-Hello-World.md

 title: "You're up and running!"
 published: true
 ---
+###
+Hi i am nitin panwar.
+I love to read about new technologies and love to play cricket.

 Next you can update site name, avatar and other options using the _config.yml file in the root of your repository (shown below).